MicrosoftDocs/dynamics-365-intelligent-order-management/topics/ifo-arch.md

 Depending on your business situation, you can define multiple source lists and use them as needed.

-For example, in your strategy definition, you can include all the sources where fulfillment occurs.
+For example, in your strategy definition, include all the sources where fulfillment occurs.
 For your business constraints, use a different source list.
 You can also define different minimum inventory constraints for retail stores and warehouses, and assign your warehouses a higher fulfillment priority than your retail stores.

 The **Source Lists** page shows active source lists.
 To create a new source list, select **New**.
 Enter a name that helps you easily identify the source list, and add new or existing sources on the **Sources** tab.
 To remove a source from a source list, select the source on the **Sources** tab, and then select **Remove**.

 ## Business constraints

 Business constraints are an optional component for fulfillment optimization.
-They're controls that you add to the optimization strategy.
+Add them as controls to the optimization strategy.
 The following business constraints are supported:

 - Fulfillment location priority
 - Maximum distance